censusreporter/census-api/DATA_UPDATES.md

 - Update the census-api `api.py` file to include the new release that's now in the database
   - Add the new release to the `allowed_releases` list.
 Usually you want to replace the existing release with the newer one you just imported.
 You might want to move the older release of the same type to the bottom of the list so that people can use it for specific requests.
-  - If you are updating a 5yr release, you probably want to update the `release_to_expand_with` and `default_table_search_release` variables, too.
+  - If you are updating a 5yr release, you probably want to update the `default_table_search_release` variables, too.
   - Add an entry for the `ACS_NAMES` dict for the new release.
   - Commit the changes
-  - Run fabric to deploy those changes: `fab -i ~/.ssh/censusreporter.ec2_key.pem -u ubuntu -H 52.71.251.119 deploy`
+  - Push to the `dokku.censusreporter.org` remote:

 - Update the Postgres full text index (from the EC2 instance)
   - `cd /home/ubuntu`
   - `git clone https://github.com/censusreporter/census-api.git`
   - `cd census-api`
-  - Set the PGHOST environment variable: `export PGHOST=censusreporter.redacted.us-east-1.rds.amazonaws.com`
+  - Set the PGHOST, PGPORT, PGUSER, PGDATABASE environment variables
-  - `psql -d census -U census -f /home/ubuntu/census-api/full-text-search/metadata_script.sql`
+  - `psql -f /home/ubuntu/census-api/full-text-search/metadata_script.sql`
   - Scrape the topic pages:
         - `virtualenv --no-site-packages env`
         - `source env/bin/activate`